thremes/geiseric/README.md

 Geiseric is a child theme of Kuorinka.
 You must have it installed to use this theme.
 * [Kuorinka](https://foxnet-themes.fi/downloads/kuorinka) by Foxnet Themes

-Kuorinka WordPress Theme, Copyright 2015 Sami Keijonen
+### Copyright and Licensing

-Kuorinka is distributed under the terms of the GNU GPL
+Kuorinka WordPress Theme, Copyright 2015 Sami Keijonen.
+Distributed under the terms of the GNU GPL.

 ## Image Credits